Deployment model

 Redis instance

 By default, a Redis instance is deployed for certain management plane components, such as the Gloo management server and Gloo UI.
-For a production deployment, you can disable the default Redis deployment and provide your own backing database instead.
+For a production deployment, you can disable the default Redis deployment and provide your own backing instance instead.

 For more information, see Backing databases.